WhatsApp

 Environmental

-These focus on how an organization interacts with the natural environment.
+These focus on how an organization interacts with and impacts the natural environment.

 • Energy Management: Efficient energy use, transition to clean energy sources, and monitoring of energy intensity.